 The redesigned 2018 Jeep Wrangler aims to modernize the off-roading icon, while remaining true to its heritage.
 The essential Wrangler hallmarks remain, with a body-on-frame construction and two solid axles.
 The distinctive silhouette traces back to WWII, seven-slot grille, round headlamps, square tail lamps, and removable top and doors.
-The Wrangler will again be offered in two-door and extended-length four-door configurations, plus there will be a pickup truck variant.
+The Wrangler will again be offered in two-door and extended-length four-door configurations.
 The Jeep is expected to offer both a turbocharged 2.0-liter four-cylinder engine and a 3.6-liter V6, teamed with a start/stop system and choice of eight-speed automatic transmission or a six-speed manual transmission.
-Jeep promises gains on the safety and technology front.
-A Diesel engine is also in the cards.
+Jeep offers some advanced safety features such as blind-spot monitoring, rear cross-traffic alert, roll mitigation, and a rearview camera with dynamic guidelines.
+A diesel engine will come in 2019.
 The outgoing model is still sold as the Wrangler JK.